-Per Share Total
+Per Snare i otai

 Public offering price \$ \$

 Underwriting discount(1) \$ \$

 Proceeds, before expenses, to us \$ \$

-(1) See "Underwriting" beginning on page 161 for additional information regarding the compensation being paid to the underwriters.
+See "Underwriting" beginning on page 161 for additional information regarding the compensation being paid to the (1) underwriters.

-We have granted the underwriters an option to purchase up to 375,000 additional shares of our Series C Common Stock at the initial public offering price less the underwriting discount for 45 days after the date of this prospectus to cover over-allotments, if any.
+We have granted the underwriters an option to purchase up to 300,000 additional shares of our Series C Common Stock at the initial public offering price less the underwriting discount for 45 days after the date of this prospectus to cover over-allotments, if any.